ndNgoc1310/RISC-V_Single-cycle_Processor/README.md

 ## 👤 Author
 **Nguyễn Duy Ngọc**
-Vietnam Nation University - Ho Chi Minh City (VNU-HCM) - University of Technology (HCMUT) Faculty of Electrical and Electronic Engineering - Department of Electronics Engineering
+Vietnam National University - Ho Chi Minh City (VNU-HCM) - University of Technology (HCMUT) Faculty of Electrical and Electronics Engineering - Department of Electronics Engineering

 ## 📄 Project Summary
 This project focuses on the design, implementation, simulation, and synthesis of a 5-stage pipelined processor conforming to the base RV32I Instruction Set Architecture (ISA).
-The design is verified using a comprehensive set of test programs, including hazard handling (stall and flush), and synthesized using Quartus Prime.
+The design is verified using a comprehensive set of test programs, including hazard handling (forwarding, stall, and flush), and synthesized using Quartus Prime.

 ## 📚 References
 - D. Harris and S. Harris, *Digital Design and Computer Architecture*, Morgan Kaufmann, 2012.